Shortages, shipping, shutdowns hit Asian factory output

 While there are signs of improvement in some parts of Asia, “fresh peaks for new daily cases in some countries and relatively slow progress in vaccination rollouts in Southeast Asia mean the risks of semiconductor and other component shortages could persist for an extended period,” Harumi Taguchi of IHS Markit said in a commentary.

+Japan's retail sales fell a much worse than expected 4.1% in August from a month earlier due to weak demand for clothing and appliances.

-In another sign of slowing activity, an official survey of factory managers showed Chinese manufacturing slowing in August.
+In another sign of slowing activity, surveys of factory managers also showed Chinese manufacturing slowing.

 The survey was conducted before power shortages began causing factories in some parts of China to begin suspending operations.